-Cointracking is another great and long-standing tool for all your crypto tax calculation and reporting.
+CoinTracking is another excellent and long-standing tool for all your crypto tax calculations and reporting.
 It is a crypto portfolio management platform that also provides great tax tools, giving you access to a comprehensive set of data in one dashboard.
 It tracks your crypto balances and trading milestones to help you make better decisions.

-- Cointracking provides support for many exchanges, including legacy support for closed exchanges like Mt.
+- CoinTracking supports many exchanges, including legacy support for closed exchanges like Mt.
 Gox.

 - It gives you access to real-time reports on profits, losses, and asset value.

-- Cointracking has support for over 6000 crypto assets, so even your shitcoin that just launched last 2 months might be there.
+- CoinTracking supports over 6000 crypto assets, so even your shitcoin that just launched in the last 2 months might be there.

 - Allows you to import data from exchanges and wallets with support for JSON, PDF, CSV, Excel, and XML file formats.

-If you’re a professional crypto investor in need of a reliable tax calculator, Zenledger might be a perfect fit.
+If you’re a professional crypto investor in need of a reliable tax calculator, ZenLedger might be a perfect fit.
 It supports many exchanges, crypto assets, and fiat currencies.
-Zenledger’s dashboard is simple, making it easy for a non-technical person to navigate the platform and calculate their tax without any trouble.
+ZenLedger’s dashboard is simple, making it easy for non-technical people to navigate the platform and calculate their taxes without any trouble.

 - It comes with great CPA tools to help accountants who are into the crypto taxation ecosystem.